flyntwp/flynt/docs/getting-started/dynamic-component.md

 ```

 <a class="source-note source-note--info" href="https://www.advancedcustomfields.com/resources/custom-location-rules/">
 As with the field settings, we are writing our location rules using the same configuration options as Advanced Custom Fields.
-We strongly recommend reading more about these rules in the official ACF documentation</a>.
+We strongly recommend reading more about these rules in the official ACF documentation.</a>

 That's it!
 Navigate to the backend of Wordpress and create a new page.
 At the bottom, you'll now see a section for your Post Slider component with a field labeled "Title".

-Add "Our Featured Posts" into the title text field and save the page.
+Add the text "Our Featured Posts" into the title field and save the page.

 Next, we'll move on to displaying this content on the front-end.

 ## 3.3 Displaying Field Content
 We can now display the title in our front-end [Twig](twig.sensiolabs.org) template.

-Open `Components/PostSlider/index.twig` and update it with the following code:
+Open `Components/PostSlider/index.twig` and update it with the following:

 ```twig
 <div is="flynt-post-slider">